 Tiny star pasta soup was one of the staples of my Italian-American childhood, and it’s something my kids adore eating now.
 The shape of the tiny pasta, or pastina, is so fun, and the rest of the ingredients add plenty of cozy flavor.
 I love how fast this soup for kids cooks up, how easy it is to adjust (sometimes I omit the onion and use more carrot, for example), and how much it helps us all feel satisfied and nourished.

-We usually have this soup with cheese and crackers, but even just a side of Homemade Applesauce would do it, too.
-Whatever works!
+We usually have this easy toddler meal with cheese and crackers, but even just a side of Homemade Applesauce would do—whatever works!
+It’s a great food for sickness and can be made with a variety of broths.

 (It ranks right up with Alphabet Soup and Chicken Soup as one of my kids very favorite soups.
-And classic Pastina Pasta, which is thicker.)
+Also, check out my classic Pastina Pasta, which is thicker.)

 Your toddler won’t eat?
 Help is here!